Key-Drop Review

 5. How do daily free cases work?

-Reach XP level 20 or change your Steam avatar to a Key-Drop branded image to unlock eligibility.
-Higher levels unlock additional and progressively better daily cases.
+Reach XP level 20 or change your Steam avatar to a Key-Drop branded image to open eligibility.
+Higher levels open additional and progressively better daily cases.
 EV per claim is small but accumulates over weeks of consistent log-ins.

 6. Is Key-Drop available in the US?

-Available information indicates no US state geo-restrictions, but the operator holds no US gaming license.
+What's documented shows no US state geo-restrictions, but the operator holds no US gaming license.
 Site is technically accessible from US IPs per community reports, that's not the same as legally permitted.
-Individual state laws on skin gambling vary; consult yours.
+Individual state laws on skin gambling vary, consult yours.

 7. Why is Key-Drop banned in Sweden?